Leathong/openscad-support-vscode/README.md

 ## TODO
-- add a formatter.
 - symbol rename.

 ## Usage

-The extension will read OPENSCADPATH Environment Variable to point to the library(s), you can also add paths to the setting `openscad.LSP.searchPaths`.
+The extension will read OPENSCADPATH Environment Variable to point to the library(s), you can also add paths to the setting `scad-lsp.searchPaths`.

 For more information, see: [Using an external Editor with OpenSCAD](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_an_external_Editor_with_OpenSCAD)